elozano2/Andromeda-2050/README.md

 * Game polishing and bug fixes

 #### Hypothesis
-Since the game is simplistic, players will have and easy time picking up and playing the game.
+Since the game is simplistic, players will have and easy time picking up the game and understanding
+what the objective is.